European Rose Chafer

 Frequently Asked Questions

-European Rose Chafers are strictly diurnal and love the heat.
-They are most active during the warmest part of the day, typically between 10 AM and 4 PM, when the sun is at its brightest.
+European Rose Chafers are strictly diurnal and are most active during the hottest, sunniest parts of the day, typically between 10 AM and 4 PM.
+You will rarely see them moving on cloudy or cold days.

 Record European Rose Chafer at your habitat